Cryptographic Specifications of CryptPeer

 - a relay server

-- storing only already encrypted content/metadata;
+- storing only already protected contents and metadata;

 - a web client bundle: